LACMIP/emu/docs/_documentation/projects.md

  *Sub-Type* | *For documenting...*
    --- | ---
-   Catalog Number | requests to mint new catalog or type numbers Destructive Analysis | requests requring destructive analysis and any results, including multimedia (overrides "loan") Exhibit | specimen use in temporary and long-term exhibitions Field Trip | field outing conducted for research or outreach Images | requests for LACMIP staff to capture specimen imagery Loans | external and internal loan requests, excluding exhibits Locality Numbers | inquiries related to a specific locality/set of localities, as well as the creation of new localities Museum Event | offical museum-organized outreach events, e.g. Dino Fest or Scavenger Safari New Accession | accession-related activities (overrides "Catalog Number", "Locality Numbers") Presentation | invited external presentations Public Inquiry | responses to external inquiries that are educational in nature, e.g. interview with K-12 student for their project
+   Catalog Number | requests to mint new catalog or type numbers Destructive Analysis | requests requring destructive analysis and resulting data (overrides "Loan") Exhibit | specimen use in temporary and long-term exhibitions Field Trip | field outing conducted for research or outreach (overrides "New Accession") Images | requests for specimen imagery
-   Record Search | requests for occurrence data and anscillary information, e.g. inventory, taphonomic, or faunal surveys Research Visit | in-person research visits to the collections at Carson and NHM Tour (Carson) | tours of collections facility in Carson Tour (NHM) | tours of IP Type Room at NHM
+   Loans | external and internal loan requests, excluding exhibits Locality Numbers | inquiries related to a specific locality/set of localities, as well as the creation of new localities Museum Event | offical museum-organized outreach events, e.g. Dino Fest or Scavenger Safari New Accession | accession-related activities (overrides "Catalog Number", "Locality Numbers") Presentation | invited external presentations Public Inquiry | responses to external inquiries that are educational in nature, e.g. interview with K-12 student Record Search | requests for occurrence data and anscillary information, e.g. inventory, taphonomic, or faunal surveys Research Visit | in-person research visits to the collections Tour (Carson) | tours of collections facility in Carson Tour (NHM) | tours of IP Type Room at NHM
    Other | unusual collections-based requests and events

 Description
 : Begin by describing the event or request using an action, e.g. "Sent surface scans of 15 ammonoids to..."
 Descriptions should be brief and mention any relevant taxa, geologic context, or collections involved in or affected by the request/event, e.g., "...the Stoyanow Collection".

-Requests fulfilled for mitigation firms should begin with "MITIGATION:".
+Requests fulfilled for mitigation firms should begin with "MITIGATION:"
+{: .notice--warning}

 ## Project 2 tab